Zlimon/runemanager/readme.md

 sudo chmod -R ug+rwx storage bootstrap/cache
 ```

-## Windows
+# Getting started
+The first thing to do when RuneManager is properly set up is to create a Super Administrator account.
+Before making the application public you should register your own account and assign it the Super Administrator role.
+Do this by registering the account you want to be "Super Admin".
+The first account that is registered on the website is automatically assigned the Super Administrator role.
+If you want to change that you can do it in the Admin panel.

+Then you should put a default image for newsposts.
+You can do it by placing a png image called default in the storage/image folder.
+This image is used for news post without any given image.

+That's it!

 ### Tech
 RuneManager uses two open source projects to work properly:
 * [spatie/laravel-permission](https://github.com/spatie/laravel-permission) - Associate users with roles and permissions
-* [unisharp/laravel-ckeditor](https://github.com/UniSharp/laravel-ckeditor) - This is a fork from the official CKEditor branch (standard edition), wrap it to laravel package.
+* [unisharp/laravel-ckeditor](https://github.com/UniSharp/laravel-ckeditor) - This is a fork from the official CKEditor branch (standard edition), wrapped into the Laravel package.

-# Getting started

 ### License
 RuneManager is licensed under the MIT License.
 See the license header in the respective file to be sure.

-Reason for this is the different dependencies RuneManager uses, including assets that are (C) by Jagex.
+Reason for this is the different dependencies RuneManager uses, including assets such as skill icons and images that are (C) by Jagex.